acao780/Making-Journey/journal-pages/week-06.md

 As a result, I began investigating how laser-cut layers could represent daily eating behaviour in a tangible form.
 Learning p5.js not only improved my technical skills but also helped me refine the overall direction of the project by showing me what worked and what was missing.

-### Current Progress and Development
+## 3. Concept Sketch & Current Progress and Development
+After spending several days experimenting with p5.js, I realised that it was difficult to communicate the message I wanted to convey.
+While p5.js was useful for displaying data patterns, my initial visualisations felt too simple and did not effectively raise awareness about the importance of maintaining healthy eating habits.
+At the same time, I reflected on my previous experience with laser cutting from last year.
+Since I was already familiar with the fabrication process, I felt more confident exploring a physical approach.
+This led me to shift my focus towards laser-cut data visualisation.
+I believe a physical object can better communicate the presence, absence, and impact of eating habits, while also creating a more engaging and memorable experience for viewers.

-After a few day, I just relised that p5.js is really hard to convey ideas since my initial sketch was too simple and can't tell any useful message to awareness of taking care of body by having food... the p5.js design looks really simple and i can not develop through a lot, My project is a physical data visualization that combines digital design and laser-cut craftsmanship.
+My project is a physical data visualization that combines digital design and laser-cut craftsmanship.
 This idea is inspired by Hangjie Cai’s project, "Noisy Factory."
 My goal is to transform my abstract dietary data into a tangible, 3D piece that people can see and touch.
 The physical part will be made with laser cut.
-Each layer will represent a day.
-The size of each layer will show how much I ate.
-If I skipped a meal, that layer will be smaller or missing.
-When all layers are stacked together, viewers will see the pattern of my eating habits.
+Each piece will represent a food.
+The thickness of each piece will show how much I ate.
+If I skipped a meal, that piece will be missing.
+When all pieces are stacked together, viewers will see the pattern of my eating habits.
-I will first draw the design on paper.
-This helps me see the idea before cutting expensive materials.
-I will iterate with paper many times until the design looks good.
-Then I will use the laser cut machine to make the final piece.

 | Priority | Skill/Tool | Why I Need It |
 |----------|-----------|--------------|